bajamircea/bajamircea.github.io/_posts/2018-05-06-alex-stepanov-perls.markdown

 (A9 Videos)

-Equality is not by default implemented for a `struct` in C++; this originates from C. For C copy was implemented by default (at some point) using `memcpy`, and the thinking was (wrongly) that `memcmp` needs to be used for equality, and that (correctly) `memcmp` would not be suitable because of padding.
+Equality is not by default implemented for a `struct` in C++.
+This comes from the historic link to C. Copy for `struct`s was implemented in C by default (at some point) using `memcpy`.
+The thinking was (wrongly) that `memcmp` needs to be used for equality, and that (correctly) `memcmp` would not be suitable because of padding.
 Instead of `memcmp` memberwise comparison should have been done by default.

 `enum`s were added in C by Dennis (Ritchie?) under duress (given know limitations like the difficulty to list the options, get the index of the